brian-dlee/s3pypkg/README.md

 It uses pip for installation so dependency management is intact, but this is unsufficient for including packages as dependencies in other projects.

-I use this to distribute private standalone python packages or command line tools easily with the security of the AWS CLI.
+A good use case for this tool is distributing private standalone python packages or command line tools easily with the inherent security of the AWS CLI.

 ## Installation